 I think people use music to tell the audience how to feel because they don’t know if they’ve done it.
 If you watch a Marvel or Star Wars movie and close your eyes, you could take just the audio and know exactly what’s going on.

-7R: With the costume design and production design, to what extent were you going for realism versus creating the stylised police video version of those clothes and spaces?
+7R: With the costume design and production design in Survival Skills, to what extent were you going for realism versus creating the stylised police video version of those clothes and spaces?

 Quinn Armstrong: We sort of divided everything into zones.
 There are real zones and fake zones.
 For the most part, the fake places are Jim’s house and the narrator’s office.
 Those are the places that don’t feel real.
 Aside from that, we wanted to put Jim into the real world as much as possible.